stevegrossi/stevegrossi.github.io/_posts/2017-10-01-quiet-places-to-work-in-indianapolis.md

 ![](/img/2017-10-01-quiet-places-to-work-in-indianapolis/butler_library_top_floor.jpg)

 Built in 1963, Butler University’s main [Irwin Library](https://www.butler.edu/library/spaces/irwin) is a beautiful example of mid-century modern architecture both inside and out.
-The first thing you notice upon entering is the central atrium and fountain around which the stacks and study spaces are centered.
+The first thing you notice upon entering is the central atrium and fountain around which the stacks and study spaces rise.
 I loved exploring the library, which has a diverse array of reading and work spaces scattered throughout.
 My favorite was the desks and comfortable chairs on the top floor with a view of the campus.
 And the carrels are perfect when you want to focus solely on your work.

 Amenities include restrooms, water fountains, Wi-Fi, and vending machines, as well as the restaurants and shops you’d expect from a college campus within walking distance.